-France is a popular destination to study due to its prestigious colleges and graduate employment possibilities.
+A French Student Visa is a popular choice as France is a great destination to study.
+This is due to its prestigious colleges and graduates’ employment possibilities.
 Each city, from Paris to Marseilles, Bordeaux to Lyon, has a unique personality and offers students something new and distinct.

-Before relocating to France, students must apply for a student visa.
-Foreign nationals who wish to study in France must first submit an application for a long-stay visa valid residence permit (VLS-TS) indicating student status (valid for 4 months to 1 year).
-After a 12-month period of time, you can apply for a temporary student residence card (valid for one year) or a multi-annual student residence card (valid for 2 to 4 years).
+Before moving to France, students must apply for a visa to France.
+However, foreign nationals who wish to study in France must first apply for a long-stay visa valid residence permit (VLS-TS).
+Therefore, indicating student status (valid for 4 months to 1 year).
+You can apply for a temporary student residence card (valid for one year) or a multi-annual student residence card (valid for 2 to 4 years), after 12 months.

-The purpose of a long-stay visa is to enable the bearer to obtain a residence permit and dwell in France for a predetermined duration.
-The visa also permits the holder to apply for a residence permit at the Prefecture, where you reside in France, to settle on French soil.
-As soon as the holder of the visa arrives, they must call the appropriate Prefecture to commence the process and inquire about how to submit his residence permit application file.
+The reason for a long-stay visa is to allow the holder to get a residence permit.
+Live in France for a set duration.
+The visa also permits the holder to apply for a residence permit at the Prefecture.
+This is where you reside in France to settle on French soil.
+As soon as the visa holder arrives, they must call the appropriate Prefecture to commence the process.
+As well as inquire about how to submit their residence permit application file.

 A French Student Visa is an entry permit to the Schengen Zone provided to nationals of third countries who intend to enter and reside in any member state for short-term study purposes.